arminfro/dd-back-up/README.md

 ### Running the Backup:

-Once you have configured the backup settings, you can run the backup process by executing `dd_backup run`.

 Make sure to **exercise caution** when specifying the backup devices and the target filesystem/partition.
 Use the `--dry-run` flag to see what devices would be backed up before running it.